What is Orthorexia?

 - Explore the underlying emotions: have a think about where your journey of clean eating started.
 At what point did it tip from healthy eating to obsessive?
 What was going on in your life at that time?
 Are there times when you are stricter with your diet?
 When does that happen?
 Are there certain people that you struggle to eat around?
 What motivates you to be so strict with yourself?
 What do you fear will happen if you let go?

 Due to orthorexia not being a recognised and diagnosable eating disorder, there is not currently a specific treatment plan for those that are suffering with it.
 However, orthorexia does have overlapping symptoms with other disorders such as anorexia nervosa, anxiety, and obsessive-compulsive disorders, therefore clinicians have been able to treat clients with a mixture of treatment methods.

 A common treatment for orthorexia is likely to be a mixture of talking therapy, Cognitive-Behaviour Therapy (CBT) and/or nutritional support.
 The therapist will be able to address the thought distortions, break down the all-or-nothing thinking such as certain foods being “good” and others being “bad”, and separate out someone’s thoughts about the food that they eat from their self-worth.
 A nutritionist will be able to address the client’s theories about why certain foods are off limits whilst others are allowed, and can help the client design a more balanced diet and meal plan.

 If you, or someone close to you, feels they would like support with issues around food then therapy could be an option.
 We have a team of Eating Disorders counsellors who will be able to help.
-Sessions are available seven days a week at our centres in Clapham and Tooting – as well as across London through our TAC Directory.
+Sessions are available seven days a week at our centres in Clapham and Tooting.
 Our reception team can support you in finding the right therapist for you.
-Just call 020 8673 4545 or email email@example.com for a confidential appointment.
+Just call 020 8673 4545 or email firstname.lastname@example.org for a confidential appointment.